Wofb/Bandit-writeups/Level6->7/Level6->7.md

  + **-size 33c**: search for file that has 33 bytes in size.

  ![Path](Path.png)
- Scroll up a little bit, i find this path seems like what i need, i read it to see if it's really has the password.
+ Scroll up a little bit, i find this path seems like what i need, i read it to see if it really has the password.

  ```bash
  bandit6@bandit:~$ cat /var/lib/dpkg/info/bandit7.password